Bernard Francis Law: Retirement and death

 It was "commonly believed that [Law would] live out his retirement in Rome" (when he reached 80 years of age).
 After his retirement in 2011, Law continued to live in Vatican City, and regularly attended the annual July 4 Independence Day parties held by the United States Embassy to the Holy See.

 In March 2013, Law was living at the Basilica di Santa Maria Maggiore.
 As of 2015, he was living in the Palazzo della Cancelleria.
 He visited the United States for the last time in August 2015 for the funeral of Cardinal William Wakefield Baum in Washington, D.C.

 In May 2012, the National Catholic Reporter and The Tablet, a British Catholic weekly, reported that Law was "the person in Rome most forcefully supporting" Baltimore Archbishop William E. Lori's petition to investigate and discipline the Leadership Conference of Women Religious, a large group of American nuns.

 After a long illness, Law died in Rome on December 20, 2017, at the age of 86.
 He is buried in a chapel at the Basilica of Santa Maria Maggiore.
 His funeral rites, following the standard for a cardinal who dies in Rome, included Mass in St. Peter's Basilica on December 21 at which Pope Francis said the final prayers.
 Vatican TV did not livestream the Mass as it normally does.

-Upon his death, his successor as Archbishop of Boston, Cardinal Seán O'Malley, O.F.M.
-Cap., said it was "unfortunate" that Law "had such a high-profile place in the life of the Church".
+Upon his death, his successor as Archbishop of Boston, Cardinal Seán O'Malley, OFMCap, said it was "unfortunate" that Law "had such a high-profile place in the life of the Church".
 He speculated that today Law would not receive the sort of Vatican appointments he enjoyed after leaving Boston "but unfortunately we're living with the consequences of that".

 The Guardian noted at the time that Law had become "a symbol of the Roman Catholic Church's systematic protection of paedophile priests" because of his refusal to stop sexual abuse in Boston.